 I came in ready to conquer my goal.
 This vacation turned out to be one of the best days of my life, I know it’s entirely an overstatement, but honestly, it’s an unforgettable adventure.
 I have been stuck on the 8 am to 4 pm lifestyle that I hardly don’t have any time for anything else.

-I climbed on the board worried of failing, but losing wasn’t a big deal since the whole experience was already worth it.
-As I glanced back to my girlfriend, I told her to take some pictures and she gladly complied.
+I climbed on the board worried about failing, but losing wasn’t a big deal since the whole experience was already worth it.
+As I glanced back to my girlfriend, I told her to take some pictures, and she gladly complied.
 I felt confident, so I mustered all of my strength to stand up.
 On the fifth try, I finally did it!